CBIIT/HPC_DME_APIs/src/hpc/hpc-server/hpc-ws-rs-api/test/test-register/test-dataObject-registration/test-register-data-object-invalid-data-transfer-input/README.txt

 @ddblock_end copyright
 ******************************/

-Register a dataObject with an invalid datatransfer input.
+Register a dataObject with an invalid datatransfer input (Globus endpoint).
 The returned code should equal 400 with DATA_TRANSFER_ERROR as errorType.